Digital Humanities Undergraduate Minor

 The Digital Humanities Minor has been designed to enhance the research profile of participating students and to give them the skills needed to participate more effectively in contemporary disciplinary and interdisciplinary scholarly debates.
 Furthermore, participation in the minor will help students develop valuable skills that may be utilized in a variety of professional settings both in and out of academia.

-COURSES OFFERED SPRING 2023
+COURSES OFFERED SPRING 2025

-Data Science and the Humanities
+Data Science for the Humanities

 The Material Past in a Digital World